SAFARI-KING/Kingdom-Animalia/README.md

 butterfly.
 ```
-- Then select the property you want to view
+- Then select the property you want to access
 ```
 # select property